Via Podiensis: Crossing and Descent

 The chapel also features a statue of our Lady of Lourdes and another facing it of Saint Bernadette praying on her knees.
 Both of these statues have rosaries.

 The rear of the church itself features a curious two-tiered gallery.
-Based on the existence of a rotating music holder in the top gallery, this was where the choir sent.
+Based on the existence of a rotating music holder in the top gallery, this was where the choir went.
 I’m not entirely certain who the lower gallery was for.

 After touring the church and praying there a while, I went to the local bar for a beer and to write this blog post.